-Best blenders in 2024 UK - tried and tested picks from NutriBullet, Magimix, Sage, and more
+Best blenders in 2024 UK - 9 picks from NutriBullet, Magimix, Sage, and more tested by experts

-If you're not sure which blender is right for you just yet then worry not, as every one of the best blenders in our guide has been tried, tested and reviewed by the Ideal Home team to aid you on your journey.
-By reviewing how each blender fares when making smoothies, soup, sauces and even frozen treats, we've got the insights you need into which one to buy.
+Not sure which blender is right for you?
+Worry not, as every one of the best blenders in our guide has been tried, tested and extensively reviewed by the Ideal Home team to aid you on your journey.
+By reviewing how each blender fares when making smoothies, soup, sauces and even frozen treats, we've got the insights you need into which one to buy, including the low down on which is best for hot mixes, which is the best value, and which will suit a family kitchen.

 Quick list - the best blenders